rosscutler/rosscutler.github.io/index.md

 ### Periodic motion detection and analysis

-Part of my PhD thesis was on detecting and analying periodic motion, especially biological motion like human gait.
-This work showed you can detect biologically motion with very few pixels, and even identify people using this motion.
+Part of my Ph.D. thesis was on detecting and analyzing periodic motion, especially biological motion like human gait.
+This work showed you can detect biological motion with very few pixels, and even identify people using this motion.

 Publications: